-Traditionally this dish is part of many celebrations of life in Mexico as well as US border towns from birthdays to weddings or large family gatherings.
+Traditionally this dish is part of many celebrations of life in Mexico as well as US border towns from birthdays to weddings to large family gatherings.
 When it’s made at home or for a party it is best to serve it family style.
-The soup can remain in the stockpot & serve directly from it.
-Have the Accompaniments at the table in appropriate size serving dishes or bowls.
-Encouraging guests, friends & family to add as much or as little of the ingredients.
-EQUIPMENT NEEDED: Knife, measuring spoons, 3 gal stockpot, China cap or Strainer
+Posole can remain in the stockpot and be served directly from it with the accompaniments at the table where guests, friends and family can add as much or as little of the ingredients as they please.

 - 2 dried guajillo chiles

 - 1 ½ lb. boneless pork shoulder, cut into 3-inch cubes